mad-huS/My-Bizcardx-project/README.md

 ## 5. Creating an web app through Streamlit:
 After this we can use various streamlit functions to upload, modify and delete the data present in the database.

+## You can refer the code in the repository